Corn Allergy: Symptoms, Causes, Treatment, and Prevention

 How Is a Corn Allergy Diagnosed and Tested?

 A corn allergy is diagnosed and tested using a combination of a patient's medical history, physical examination, and specific medical tests.
 The process starts with a detailed discussion about the symptoms, when they appear, and what foods seem to cause them.
+Diagnosing a corn allergy may involve food challenges where individuals are required to eat corn deliberately to observe any allergic reactions.

 Medical History and Physical Examination